mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 - Create a daily schedule and stick to it

 - In the past, one of the things I've found helpful for focus is mapping out my day.
-I split my workday into 30-minute blocks, and I decide in the morning how to spend each block.
+I [split my workday into 30-minute blocks](/eliminate-distractions/#schedule-time-for-email-texts-and-social-media).
+Each morning, I decide in the morning how to spend each block.
 To avoid checking email compulsively, I schedule in explicit blocks of time for reading and responding to email instead of letting emails be a constant interruption throughout the day.

 I've gone in and out of this habit.
 It's hard to stick to it when most of my work is just and some days, my work is legitimately, "make lots of little decisions via email."
 In the long-term, I can usually avoid that, but with seven direct reports and four major third-party vendors, there are times where I need to respond to lots of people in a day.